alexeykukuyashniy/CurrencyExchange/README.md

 Also "MinimalCurrencyRest" setting exists which is not shown on the Admin page and set to 1000.

-Rates updated service exists in the application that updates exchange rates on a reqular basis - defined in the "Refresh currency exchange rates period" setting.
+"Rates update service" exists in the application that updates exchange rates on a reqular basis - defined in the "Refresh currency exchange rates period, sec" setting.
 Buy/sell exchange rates calucalted as following:
 Buy rate = received rate * (100 - "Buy/Sell rate margin" / 2)
 Sell rate = received rate * (100 + "Buy/Sell rate margin" / 2)

 If the setting is set to 0 then service will stop its work.

-Date/time exchange rates last received by the service will be immediately updated on the Home/Transactions/Admin page header.
+Date/time when exchange rates last received by the service will be immediately updated on the Home/Transactions/Admin page header.

-**Note: when user manually refreshes page in browser - application will redirect to the Login page since the front end stored authorization info will be lost.
+Note: when user manually refreshes page in browser - application will redirect to the Login page since the front end stored authorization info will be lost.

 #### Technical Info.